mm80843/T3.5/docs/Article/PBN__Article_365.md

 * [2019 Novel Coronavirus (COVID-19) Pandemic: Built Environment Considerations To Reduce Transmission](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_288.md)
 * [Effects of the COVID-19 pandemic on the use and perceptions of urban green space: An international exploratory study](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_90.md)
 * [Urban nature in a time of crisis: recreational use of green space increases during the COVID-19 outbreak in Oslo, Norway](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_256.md)

+## Title of the article

+The Participation of Biophilic Design in the Design of the Post-Pandemic Living Space:

+## Year of publication

+2022

+## DOI of the article

+10.4018/978-1-7998-6725-8.ch004